 **It is important to note that PhysioYoga Therapy is NOT treating a condition, rather, it is addressing the PERSON that is experiencing symptoms and has a certain condition.
 There is a big difference between the two.
 We are facilitating the journey to health and well-being of PEOPLE, rather than ‘treating a diagnosis.’
 It is “PhysioYoga for the person, not the diagnosis.”

-That said, people who experience back and neck pain, other musculoskeletal injuries (shoulders, hips, knees, etc), chronic or persistent pain, osteoarthritis, osteoporosis, pelvic pain disorders, rheumatoid arthritis, diabetes, fibromyalgia, high blood pressure, Irritable Bowel Syndrome, migraines/headaches, pregnancy, anxiety, rheumatoid arthritis, scoliosis, urinary stress or urge incontinence, may benefit from PhysioYoga Therapy.
+That said, people who experience back and neck pain, other musculoskeletal injuries (shoulders, hips, knees, etc), chronic or persistent pain, osteoarthritis, osteoporosis, pelvic pain disorders, rheumatoid arthritis, diabetes, fibromyalgia, high blood pressure, Irritable Bowel Syndrome, migraines/headaches, pregnancy, anxiety, scoliosis, urinary stress or urge incontinence, may benefit from PhysioYoga Therapy.

 It is worthy to note the role that PhysioYoga also plays in injury prevention and overall health and wellness!
 Dr. Timothy McCall, has recently published a list of 75 health conditions (updated July 2019: 117 Health Conditions Helped by Yoga) that yoga has benefited that has been supported by research.
 This is a noteworthy list.
 An entire organization and many dedicated individuals and groups have been working hard for several years, some for even decades, in efforts to bridge the gap between therapeutic yoga and our current healthcare system.

 Here is a TEDx talk I gave demonstrating an example of how yoga can be integrated into healthcare after sustaining an Achilles Tendon Rupture: Watch HERE.